-4. Perform the TLC analysis.
-Using tweezers, insert the TLC plate into the chamber and cover it with the Petri dish.
-Let the solvent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the solvent front with a pencil and let the plate air-dry.

-- 5. Place the TLC plate under the UV lamp kept on the common bench.
+- 4. Perform the TLC analysis.
+Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
+Let the eluent reach approximately 1 cm below the top of the plate.
+Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry. - 5.
+Visualise the TLC plate.
+Place the TLC plate under the UV lamp kept on the common bench.
 With a pencil, circle all the visible spots. - 6.
-Discard the solvent into the "Organic waste" bottle. - 7.
+Discard the eluent into the "Organic waste" bottle. - 7.
 Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
 Place your plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the diagrams with your results).
+Results of your TLC analysis (complete the schemes with your results).
 You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
-The diagrams will not be graded.
+The scheme will not be graded.